 Several factors are at play come offer time: price, which speaks for itself; inclusions, which cover exactly what is included in the deal, such as appliances; and other conditions such as closing date.

 There are human relations to.
 If you make an offer the seller see’s as a lowball, for example, they may refuse to negotiate.
 After all, this is their home you’re buying, and quite often sellers are still emotionally attached, even though they are moving.

-One of the most important tools you have when it comes time to make an offer is the comparable's from the MLS.
+One of the most important tools we have when it comes time to make an offer is the comparable's from the Calgary MLS.
 These are excellent snapshot reports into the recent sales activity of similar — comparable — properties in the same neighborhood.
 You can see important information such as original and adjusted asking prices, number of days on the market, listing agent history, and actual sold prices.

-Once you have this information, weighed against the details of the home you’re making an offer for, you will feel tremendously empowered to make an informed decision, and less likely to enter into a bidding war.
+As a buyer once you have this information, weighed against the details of the home you’re making an offer for, you will feel tremendously empowered to make an informed decision, and less likely to enter into a bidding war.